BossLu93/AI-Voice-Assistant-Pro/README.md

 - Accomplishing system operations like opening, closing, switching tabs; copying, pasting, deleting, and selecting text; creating new files; minimizing, maximizing, switching, closing windows etc.
 - Taking screenshots for capturing significant moments.
 - Offering brief information (3 sentences) on any topic or personality.
-- Performing math operations and
+- Performing math operations and answering general queries and GK questions.
+- Opening apps and websites for increased produ